joejenett/i.webthings/_posts/2012-05-07-colors_tell_stories.md

   - i.webthings
   - miscellany
 ---
 I&#8217;ve been working on a project to improve the search functionality of the _webthings_ and will be releasing some new search tools sometime soon.
-Stay tuned for that, but in the meantime, I&#8217;d like to share some interesting _colorspeak_ I discovered when searching for &#8220;story.&#8221; Enjoy&#8230;
+Stay tuned for that, but in the meantime, I&#8217;d like to share some interesting _colorspeak_ I discovered when searching for &#8220;story.&#8221; Enjoy-

 <div style="background-color: #ff00cc; color: #003300; padding: 12px; margin-top: 24px; margin-bottom: 12px;">
   <p>